pyavchik/trueautomation-webdriverio-grid/README.md

 java -Dwebdriver.chrome.driver=.\\drivers\\chromedriver_win.exe -Dwebdriver.gecko.driver=.\\drivers\\geckodriver_win.exe -Dwebdriver.ie.driver=.\\drivers\\IEDriverServer.exe -Dwebdriver.edge.driver=.\\drivers\\MicrosoftWebDriver.exe -jar selenium-server-standalone-3.13.0.jar -role node -nodeConfig nodeconfig.json
 ```

-The node is configured by the JSON file: ```nodeconfig.json```.
-You can view the status of hub and node by opening a browser window and navigating to: http://localhost:4444/grid/console

 ## Running tests

 Tests run in parallel in different browsers depending on the platform.